xbxarchivr/UNISOCUnlocker/README.md

 # UNISOCUnlocker
 Based of CVE-2022-38694 this adds a simple UI to remove the persistence partition, commonly used for FRP
+# IMPORTANT!
+Do not panic if the device appears to have a black screen.
+After the script is finished press the power button on the device.
+It should boot up normally after that.
 # How 2 Build
 Open Visual Studio 2026 and click build.
 Simple as that
 # Dependencies